 5. Prasat Muang Singh National Historical Park is the site of an ancient outpost of the Khmer Empire.
 Two temples, built at the height of the Khmer Empire, are styled after the famous Bayon and fascinating pieces of history.

-The best way to enjoy the natural beauty of Kanchanburi’s countryside is to explore by bike.
-The riding is easy, as you’ll cycle through flat fields and forest on well-maintained rural roads.
-Grasshopper Adventures offers two cycling tours that give you the opportunity to enjoy many of the sights above and experience the captivating natural beauty of Kanchanaburi.
+The best way to experience the captivating natural beauty of Kanchanaburi is to explore by bike & boat.
+The riding is not demanding, as you’ll cycle through flat fields and forest on well-maintained rural roads during the mornings, then in the afternoons, relax on the boat as it cruises up the river - unforgettable!